vim-ctrlspace/vim-ctrlspace/README.md

 really time consuming and rather pointless.

 For the first time (or after some file/directory changing actions) the file list is populated with data.
-Sometimes, for very large project this could be time consuming (I've noticed a lag for a project with over 2200 files).
+Sometimes, for a very large project this could be time consuming (I've noticed a lag for a project with over 2200 files).
 After that, the content of the current working directory is cached and available immediately.

-###### Search Tech Note

-For a really big project you might notice some lags while typing the search text.
-Not really annoying I think, but you could have a feeling that plugin does not respond immediately.
-It's a known issue but if it disturbs you a lot, post a Github issue on the project page and I will focus on that again.

 ##### Keys Reference